JUnit¶

 If you are using a more complex configuration, for example with junit-platform-surefire-provider

-, please check that the mvn test -Dtest=testclass#testmethod
+or with junit-platform-runner, please check that the mvn test -Dtest=testclass#testmethod command

 works.